 Certain interests which are not shares in legal form are treated in a similar way to shares for some tax law purposes.
 These interests are called non-share equity interests.
 Examples include a number of income and stapled securities.
-For more information, see the publication Debt and equity tests: guide to the debt and equity tests, available on our website.
+For more information, see the publication Debt and equity tests: guide to the debt and equity tests, available at www.ato.gov.au